 After all these years, I finally did it — I traveled to Armenia.
 It was an exceptional moment for me and not just a coworking trip.
 It was more an immersion in my own culture, a journey to my roots.
 My Armenian family is scattered all over the world, so I never really had the opportunity or a special occasion to travel to the country before, but it was for a long time on my bucket list.
 Don’t ask me why, but now was the right time.
 I woke up one morning and thought I want to go to Armenia.
-A few days later I sat in the plane to Yerevan and was super excited.
+A few days later I sat on the plane to Yerevan and was super excited.

 Although this is not a travel blog post, I just want to quickly mention that this beautiful small country is worth discovering.
-If you like nature and hiking you will definitely love it.
+If you like nature and hiking you will love it.
 The scenery with green hills and stone churches is breathtaking.
 If you would like to hear more about Armenia as a travel destination or some tips, feel free to contact me.
 I am happy to tell you more.

 Besides sightseeing and growing my belly thanks to tons of delicious dishes, I had the chance to meet and interview some interesting Blockchain and startup people.
 One of them was Ashot Y. Khudgaryan from Nooor.